jlangch/venice/doc/readme/excel.md

 ### Reading Cells

-If the Excel document contains formulas call `excel/evaluate-formulas` before reading the cells to get the evaluated formula values, otherwise the cell returns the formula itself!
+If the Excel document contains formulas, call `excel/evaluate-formulas` before reading the cells to get the evaluated formula values, otherwise the cell returns the formula itself!

 **Reading typed values:**